MRamzySayedAhmed/CloudBasedStaticWebsiteHosting/README.md

 # Static Website Hosting
-It’s a Full Exercise on Deploying a Static Website “Travel Blog” Using AWS Cloud Platform.
+It’s a Full Exercise on Deploying a Highly Available Static Website Using AWS Cloud Platform.

 # The Used Technologies
 * HTML